-One approach to this might be to compute the expression $n^3 - n$ for several million values of n, check that the result is always divisible by 6 in all these cases and conclude that this expression is probably divisible by 6 in all possible cases.
+One approach to this might be to compute the expression n^3-n for several million values of n, check that the result is always divisible by 6 in all these cases and conclude that this expression is probably divisible by 6 in all possible cases.
 However, in this case one can conclude that the result is always true by an argument we shall now sketch: Given two consecutive integers, we know that one is even and one is odd.
 Likewise, if we are given three consecutive integers, we can conclude that exactly one of them is divisible by 3.
-Since we see that one of the numbers n and n + 1 must be even, and one of the three numbers n - 1, n and n + 1 must be divisible by 3.
+Since we see that one of the numbers n and n+1 must be even, and one of the three numbers n-1, n and n+1 must be divisible by 3.
 These divisibility properties combine to show that the entire product is divisible by $2 \cdot 3 = 6$.

-$$n^{3} - n = n \cdot (n+1) \cdot (n-1)$$
+$$n^3 - n = n \cdot (n+1) \cdot (n-1)$$

-One important and potentially confusing point is that the deductive method of proof called mathematical induction is NOT an example of inductive reasoning.
-Due to the extreme importance of this fact, we shall review the reasons for this: An argument by mathematical induction starts with a sequence of propositions P_n such that and concludes that every statement P_n is true.
+One important and potentially confusing point is that the deductive method of proof called mathematical induction is \underline{NOT} an example of $\underline{inductive\ reasoning}$.
+Due to the extreme importance of this fact, we shall review the underlying reasons: An argument by mathematical induction starts with a sequence of propositions P_n such that and concludes that every statement P_n is true.
 This principle is actually a form of proof by reductio ad absurdum: If some P_n is false then there is a least n such that P_n is false.
-Since P_1 is true, this minimum value of n must be at least 2, and therefore n - 1is at least 1.
-Since n is the first value for which P_n is false, it follows that P{n-1} must be true, and therefore by condition (2) it follows that P_n must be true.
+Since P_1 is true, this minimum value of n must be at least n, and therefore n-1 is at least n.
+Since n is the first value for which n is false, it follows that n must be true, and therefore by condition n it follows that n must be true.
 So we have shown that the latter is both true and false, which is impossible. - What caused this contradiction?
-The only thing that could be responsible for the logical contradiction is the assumption that some P_m is false.
-Therefore there can be no such m, and hence each P_n must be true.
+The only thing that could be responsible for the logical contradiction is the assumption that some n is false.
+Therefore there can be no such n, and hence each n must be true.